SheetJS/sheetjs/README.md

 -   `thick`
 -   `thin`

+**Border Notes**

 Borders for merged areas are specified for each cell within the merged area.
-So to apply a box border to a merged area of 3x3 cells, border styles would need to be specified for eight different cells:
+For example, to apply a box border to a merged area of 3x3 cells, border styles would need to be specified for eight different cells:

--   left borders for the three cells on the left,
+-   left borders (for the three cells on the left)
--   right borders for the cells on the right
+-   right borders (for the cells on the right)
--   top borders for the cells on the top
+-   top borders (for the cells on the top)
--   bottom borders for the cells on the left
+-   bottom borders (for the cells on the left)

 ## 🙏 Thanks